By John Matheny and Emily Collet —

 The illustration on the right shows a PV system with a battery set to Energy Arbitrage mode.
 The production and consumption are identical to the graph above.
 The green now represents energy that is produced by solar, but stored in the battery for use later in the day.
 By doing this, the consumer will avoid paying a high cost for energy that is consumed in the evening, after the solar production is low, but before the cost of energy reduces (this time is different for each rate schedule).
 The battery is programmed with the rate schedule so it knows when to charge, and when to discharge to maximize its effectiveness.
 Click on image to see larger view

 Incentives and Subsidies

-For more information about financial incentives and advantages, please visit this site:
+For more information about financial incentives and advantages, please visit these sites: